-The National Youth Screening & Assessment Project (NYSAP) is a technical assistance and research center, dedicated to helping juvenile justice programs identify youths’ needs for behavioral health intervention and risk management.
-Located at the University of Massachusetts Medical School, we are supported in part by the John D. and Catherine T. MacArthur Foundation.
+The National Youth Screening & Assessment Partners (NYSAP) is a technical assistance and research group, dedicated to helping juvenile justice programs identify youths’ needs for behavioral health intervention and risk management.

-Contact us to inquire about assistance from NYSAP on MAYSI-2, MAYSIWARE, and other youth mental health, risk and needs screening and assessment questions in juvenile justice programs.
+Contact us to inquire about assistance or training from NYSAP on risk screening, risk and needs assessment, behavioral health screening, trauma screening, the MAYSI-2, juvenile competence to stand trial evaluation procedures, or other screening and assessment needs in juvenile justice programs.